 In a memorable scene she is Leni Lamaison, her epical hair tucked into a spider web-like veiled hat as she sits in the back of a car.
 In another she appears in front of a very large spider web, her hair sculpted somewhat like a Japanese Geisha’s while clothed in a slinky black dress.
 But to me the sexiest image is when she appears in a delirious dream of Valentin’s to tend his wounds; her shoulder length hair curling in strands as it elegantly frames a face of exquisite beauty.
 After seeing the film a few times I wondered what it would be like to meet Sonia Braga.
 Would it be a letdown?
 At that point in my life I had met and worked with many talented women in the mercurial world of the performing arts.
 When on stage they were often brilliant performers; less so when off stage.
 When I learned that I was going to meet Sonia Braga I was prepared, I think, to be disappointed, fearing that she would be one of those ladies who would be “less so.”
 Fortunately, I wasn’t.
 So how was it that I met Sonia Braga, the “Spider Woman?”
 I met her while leading a contemporary music ensemble in Philadelphia when her boyfriend at that time stepped inside the swirling artistic orbit of new and experimental music.

-It happened 20 years ago.
-It seems like it happened only 20 days ago.
-Twenty years can seem like a long time, especially if one were to move from place to place as I have.
+It happened 25 years ago.
+It seems like it happened only 25 days ago.
+That can seem like a long time, especially if one were to move from place to place as I have.
 From my home town of Philadelphia to Montana, then New Orleans and finally to New Mexico, where I now live.
 Here in the beautiful agricultural village of Corrales located at the northwest boundary of Albuquerque I live amidst the coyotes and roadrunners with a haunting view of Sandia Mountain, named by the Spanish colonialists who first settled here.
-At sunset the Sandia Mountain glows magenta as the sun’s rays filters through the pristine New Mexico air as it slowly sets beneath the west mesa.
+At sunset the Sandia Mountain glows magenta as the sun’s rays filter through the pristine New Mexico air as it slowly sets beneath the west mesa.
 Early in the morning the Mountain’s eerie silhouette dissolves as the sun crests the mountaintop to spread its incandescent warmth throughout the valley.
-From mid-September to early January the sky is filled with squadrons of Canadian Geese and Sandhill Cranes flying in precise formations as they journey from their nighttime nests along the Rio Grande River to one of many spent corn fields in the village where they huddle for hours pecking at the remnants of stalks that, months before, enriched the locals with succulent corn.
+From mid-October to early January the sky is filled with squadrons of Canadian Geese and Sandhill Cranes flying in precise formations as they journey from their nighttime nests along the Rio Grande River to one of many spent corn fields in the village where they huddle for hours pecking at the remnants of stalks that, months before, enriched the locals with succulent corn.
 (The land that parallels the Rio Grande River in Central New Mexico is a major migration route for geese, ducks and cranes as they fly south for the winter.)
 Living in the shadow of a mountain as magnificent as Sandia one feels a sense of belonging to a natural world and is compelled to romanticize its history while settling comfortably in its web-like embrace.
 And I do sometimes romanticize the region.
 I guess it comes from having grown up under the rumble of the Frankford El in Philly.
 As I get older I seek silence; it’s something I find in abundance in the southwest, especially throughout the Indian reservations and pueblos that abound within shouting distance of my home.
 And none is more silent, ethereal and, I’m sorry to say, sad than the Navajo Reservation.

 Located on shared lands in northwestern New Mexico, northeastern Arizona and southeastern Utah the sprawling Navajo Nation is home to over 300,000 native people, ancestors of an Athabaskan tribe that migrated to the southwestern United States from Canada around 1400 AD.
 Over the centuries the Navajo have encountered, fought and assimilated with native Pueblo peoples, the Spanish colonists and, finally, the U.S. Army whose brutal campaign against the Navajo led to the infamous “The Long Walk of the Navajo” in 1864.
 In that brutal campaign the Army forced the Navajo people to march from their traditional homeland to Fort Sumner, in eastern New Mexico 450 miles away, essentially to plant them there for eternity, or at least until the next national election.
 It didn’t work.
 The harsh New Mexico land proved impossible to farm and, after numerous confrontations with the military and civilian authorities, the Navajo were returned to their Arizona-New Mexico-Utah homeland in 1868.
 The “Long Walk Home” is now celebrated less than “The Long Walk of the Navajo” but it is celebrated for the unity that the tribe achieved as they headed west to their long-time home.
 The land they returned to was designated a reservation until 1964 when it became officially known as the Navajo Nation, a land as mystical as any in North America.
 And to help give an aspect to the linear immensity of the land, Spider Woman was given free reign over its construct; in Navajo mythology – and in the parlance of the time, “she rocks.”
 Spider Woman might just get a kick out of this description.
 She occupies a world where the Coyote teases and taunts and raunchy Kokopelli roams the land in pursuit of sexual conquests.
 Even though both are iconic characters that play an important role in Navajo mythology, they do not occupy as exalted a position as Spider Woman who, according to native lore lives atop an 800-foot spire that rises needle-like from the floor of Canyon de Chelly.